 During the 14th century the manor of Romford came into the possession of the celebrated soldier Sir Walter de Mauny.
 Thereafter, the manor was called Mawneys – a form still used by local people and by the council but not by most publishers of maps and street atlases, with Google’s mapping (shown below) being an exception.

-In the 19th century Mawney was known for its gypsies, who worked in the fields and sold brushes and doormats to the cottages of the surrounding villages.
+In the 19th century Mawneys was known for its gypsies, who worked in the fields and sold brushes and doormats to the cottages of the surrounding villages.

 Houses were built in small groups over a period of decades, gradually eroding the nurseries and smallholdings that had characterised the locality.
 Mawney Road school (located at the Romford end of the road, and now the Mawney foundation school) opened in 1896 partly in order to serve the new estate, and the school was enlarged in 1907.

-In 1925 the arrival of the Eastern Avenue divided most of Mawney from the town that had spawned it.
-Shortly afterwards came the estates of Collier Row, of which Mawney is now a satellite locality.
+In 1925 the arrival of the Eastern Avenue divided most of Mawneys from the town that had spawned it.
+Shortly afterwards came the estates of Collier Row, of which Mawneys is now a satellite locality.
 Sixteen houses were demolished when one of the last rockets to fall in England hit Mawney Road, near the corner of Forest Road, on 26 March 1945.

 After the Second World War the creation of the green belt preserved farmland to the south and west.

 When the Mawney Arms closed for refurbishment in 1999 its old fixtures and fittings were removed and reinstalled in a bar in Koh Samui, Thailand.
 The Thai establishment was renamed the Mawney Arms and displayed the original pub sign.